ryan-mahoney/presentations/php-oop45/deck.md

 ```
 -- Phil Karlton

-Writing new software is easy and fun... maintaining old software is hard.
+Writing new software is easy and fun... maintaining existing software is hard.

 How you name things will make your or someone else's job easier or harder over time.